seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 	op_adj = Operator([stencil_v] + src_term, time_axis=Backward)
 ```

-In contrast to forward modeling, we do not need to sample ([Devito] `interpolate`)since we are only interested in the adjoint wavefield itself.
+In contrast to forward modeling, we do not need any measurment ([Devito] `interpolate`) since we are only interested in the adjoint wavefield itself.
 {>>Needed, we did not really introduce these operators, we only mentioned that we extract/save the wavefield at the receiver locations.
 We leave the operators to part 3.<<}{>>MLOU: switch to no measurement necessary<<}

 The full script for setting up the adjoint wave-equation, including an animation of the adjoint wavefield is available in **`adjoint_modeling.ipynb`**.